angusjlowe/angusjlowe.github.io/_pages/about.md

 Before MIT, I completed a BSc in computer science and physics at the University of Edinburgh and an MMATH at the University of Waterloo.
 I was also a quantum algorithms researcher at <a href="https://www.xanadu.ai/">Xanadu</a>.

+Apart from research I enjoy playing basketball, skiing, and

 <a href="assets/pdf/cv.pdf">CV</a>